0 Products

 • Black Pepper

-5. Broccoli Has High Levels of Beta-Caryophyllene
+5. Broccoli Has High Levels of beta-Caryophyllene

 Just like the previous list of spices, broccoli is a great addition to your terpene-heavy food list.
 Plus, if you’re looking for a heavy dose of beta-caryophyllene consider creating some sort of broccoli casserole seasoned with rosemary, oregano, and black pepper.